How did you get passioned about music?

 My favorite musician is Justin Vernon he plays in a band called Bon Iver, it’s the most noticeable one but starting off I always listened to classical music like Bach and Beethoven and then in jazz Dave Brubeck, Take Five.
 I listen to that all the time and then I usually have one of each genre

-I think when you listen to a song you judge it really quickly now with Spotify and all of that stuff.
-I think that before we listen to it more carefully, because you had to buy the cd, cassette or the record.
+I think that when you listen to a song you judge it really quickly now with Spotify and all of that stuff.
+In the past, we listened to it more carefully, because you had to buy the cd, cassette or the record.
 I still find myself listening to the full albums with my headphones on.

 The evolution of music is so unpredictable because at least when I was growing up like making it was getting a record label to support you and now getting signed is not a term musicians use anymore, but instead is getting views and followers because that is what gets you in gigs and on tours.
 I feel that musicians have a little more control over their stuff because now you know you don’t have the record labels telling you what to do and you have the ability to be more personable with people over social media.